What Standard Home Insurance Does (and Doesn't) Cover for Sewer Lines

 Does homeowners insurance cover a collapsed sewer line?

-How much does it cost to add sewer line coverage to my homeowners policy?
+How much does it cost to add sewer line coverage to my homeowners policy in 2026?

-A service line coverage endorsement typically costs between $50 and $150 per year, depending on your insurer, location, and coverage limits selected.
-Given that a sewer line repair or replacement can easily cost $7,000 to $22,500, this is generally considered one of the most affordable and high-value endorsements available to homeowners.
+A service line coverage endorsement typically costs between $20 and $50 per year in 2026, with many carriers charging around $30 to $40 annually for $10,000 to $20,000 in coverage.
+Given that a sewer line repair or replacement can easily cost $4,000 to $15,000, this is one of the most affordable and high-value endorsements available to homeowners.
+Some newer homes qualify for rates as low as $9 per year.

 What's the difference between a sewer backup and a sewer line break?